15 Ways to Prepare Your Garden for the Fall Season Transition

 Keep the weeds at a minimum through the fall season.
 They can steal water and nutrients from other plants in your garden.

-Keeping your beds mulched will certainly help with weed control by helping to suppress weeds by blocking sunlight from the soil.
+Keeping your beds mulched will certainly help with weed control.
+It will suppress weeds by blocking sunlight from the soil.

 preparing your garden for fall: fall mums and ornamental cabbage and kale